macs30122-winter23/final-project-ecoview/README.md

   - clean_data

-    - a concated tabel that aggregate all the data we use (.csv)
+    - a concated tabel (master table) that aggregate all the data we use (.csv)
     - subject_1

     ...